kulcsarrudolf/pasztor.at/content/blog/2013-04-29-setting-up-apache-with-php-fpm.md

 ---
+slug: setting-up-apache-with-php-fpm
+authors:
+- janos
 categories: blog
 date: "2013-04-29T00:00:00Z"
 publishDate: "2013-04-29T00:00:00Z"
 summary: 'Nowadays nginx seems to experience a serious growth in terms of numbers when looking at HTTP server software.
-Almost all articles regarding PHP-FPM detail the setup with nginx, very few talk about the good old [Apache HTTPd](http://httpd.apache.org/).
+Almost all articles regarding PHP-FPM detail the setup with nginx, very few talk about the good old Apache HTTPd.
 Admittedly, it’s a little harder to set up due to the myriad hacks layered in it’s internal infrastructure.
-It has one major advantage however: it handles _.htaccess_ files which allows customers to configure their own little corner of the webserver without poking the admin or endangering the server’s stability.'
+It has one major advantage however: it handles .htaccess files which allows customers to configure their own little corner of the webserver without poking the admin or endangering the server’s stability.'
 tags:
 - DevOps
 - PHP
-- Apache HTTPd
 title: Setting up Apache with PHP-FPM
 ---